DFE-Digital/ecf-gov-guidance/content/nominate-induction-tutor.md

 ---
 title: Nominate an induction tutor for your early career teachers
-caption: Guidance test
+caption: Guidance
-lead: Induction tutors monitor and support your early career teachers.
-They manage progress reviews and coordinate formal assessments.
+lead: Guidance for schools on training based on the early career framework, part of induction for early career teachers.
 ---

 $CTA